- Course Level: AS Level

 The second year of the course looks at Criminal Law relating to murder and manslaughter.
 Students will also study offences against property such as theft, robbery, burglary and criminal damage.

-B grades in English and a Humanities-related subject.
+As well as the standard entry requirements, you'll need B grades in English and a humanities related subject.

 This course combines well with